TombRunners/tr2-version-swapper/README.md

 ## Information
-This package contains a script which automates switching between TR2 PC game versions.
+This package contains a script which automates switching between Tomb Raider II PC game versions.

 The script does the following:
 * Checks its surroundings before proceeding, giving guidance if things seem wrong